CoreyGinnivan/urbanplate/source/recipes/coffee-lemonade.html.markdown

 image: recipes/coffee-lemonade.png
 accent: FFF5CF
 accent_alt:
 intro: Bitter, sweet and sour all in one amazing refreshing drink.
-What more could you ask for really.
+Perfect for that hit in summer, or literally anytime... this thing is bloody good.
 ingredients:
     Cold Brew Coffee: 1 Cup
     Yuzu Puree (or Lemon): 1 tspn